-To help you solve these challenges, we analyzed various accounting software solutions for banks and compiled a list of our top picks below.
+To help solve these challenges, we analyzed various accounting solutions for banks and compiled a list of our top picks.
 We’ll also introduce you to our own product, SoftLedger, which several banks are currently using as their accounting software solution.

 Flexi is another popular accounting solution for financial institutions.
 The key features they highlight are:

-Along with general ledger software, they also offer solutions for accounts payable, accounts receivable, workflow automation, workflow automation, financial reporting, and more.
+Along with general ledger software, they offer solutions for accounts payable, accounts receivable, workflow automation, workflow automation, and financial reporting.

 Reviewers praise Flexi for its user-friendly interface and responsive customer support.